aws-amplify/docs/docs/lib/restapi/fragments/flutter/getting-started/11_amplifyInit.md

 amplify push
 ```

 Upon completion, `amplifyconfiguration.dart` should be updated to reference provisioned backend storage resources.
-Note that these files should already be a part of your project if you followed the [Project setup walkthrough](~/lib/project-setup/create-application.md).
+Note that this file should already be a part of your project if you followed the [Project setup walkthrough](~/lib/project-setup/create-application.md).